actix/examples/database_interactions/basic/README.md

-Getting started using databases with Actix web, asynchronously.
+Getting started using databases with Actix Web, asynchronously.

 ## Usage